North Korea and the Art of the DealVIEW EVENT DETAILS

 Lessons in Hands-on Diplomacy

 Past negotiations have achieved limited, but transitory success.
-In 1994, as tensions on the Korean Peninsula reached a crisis point, Robert Gallucci negotiated a landmark “Agreed Framework” deal with North Korea that halted its plutonium enrichment program and allowed UN inspectors into the country.
+In 1994, as tensions on the Korean Peninsula reached a crisis point, former President Jimmy Carter held a controversial meeting with North Korean leader Kim Il-Sung.
+This set the stage for Robert Gallucci to negotiate a landmark “Agreed Framework” deal with North Korea that halted its plutonium enrichment program and allowed UN inspectors into the country.
 A decade later, after the revelation of a secret North Korean uranium-based nuclear program, Christopher Hill helped negotiate a Six-Party Joint Statement between six countries, which combined a North Korean commitment to abandon its nuclear program with an American security guarantee not to attack or invade North Korea.

 Why were these diplomatic efforts ultimately unable to compel Pyongyang to relinquish its nuclear program?
 What is it really like to negotiate with North Korean officials?
 Is diplomacy a viable option for dealing with a nuclear armed millennial dictator?